What’s New in Oregon’s Tualatin Valley?

 In early 2019, the 80-room, all-suite, extended stay hotel Staybridge Suites Hillsboro North opened near the Hillsboro burg of Helvetia, close to some of the area’s best attractions.

-Several additional hotels currently under construction in Tualatin Valley are expected to open in 2020.
-Including two Hyatt House hotels, a Marriott AC and an Element by Westin.
+Several additional hotels currently under construction in Tualatin Valley are expected to open in 2020 and 2021:

 New Events & Happenings in 2020